According to the Carpet and Rug Institute, having carpets inside your home provides some benefits.

 These are the instances where a carpet cleaner will save you from long term headaches.

-One advantage of renting would be the space savings because these machines do take up space.
-There’s also the issue of maintenance since you’ll have to regularly clean the roller brushes and tanks.
+One advantage of renting would be space savings because these machines do take up space.
+There’s also the issue of maintenance since you’ll have to clean the roller brushes and tanks regularly.

-This is all well and good if you just use a carpet cleaner one or twice a year.
+It is all well and good if you use a carpet cleaner once or twice a year.

 If your home has wall to wall carpeting, you may need to clean more often than that more so if you have young children or pets.